-CMake, and some other software, is available from MacPorts (http://macports.org) and can be installed using, for example,
+CMake, and some other software, is available from MacPorts (http://macports.org) and can be installed using, for example, sudo port install cmake

 Package names are given in the table above.
 Similar packages also exist in other package managers such as Homebrew.